Muterra/doc-golix/spec.md

 + Debinder: The entity-agent removing a binding.

-Note that the static GUID applies to *this particular debinding*.
+Note that the static GHID applies to *this particular debinding*.

 ## Format